 Dr. David Mollin is an artist and writer based in London.
-He is Associate Lecturer on the BA (Hons) Sound Arts and Design course and the MA Sound Arts programme at London College of Communication.
+He is Associate Lecturer on the BA (Hons) Sound Arts course and the MA Sound Arts programme at London College of Communication.

 David studied painting at the Royal Academy Schools in London and the Düsseldorf Kunstakademie and completed his PhD research in Visual Arts at Goldsmiths College, University of London in 2006.